What Is a Tax Levy?

 If you’re overwhelmed by increased tax debt stress, let us help!
 At O’Bryan Law Offices, we offer individualized service to meet your needs.
 We have well-rounded experience and understanding of tax and bankruptcy law and strategy to help our clients get back on stable ground.

-Not only can we help you stop the IRS from hitting you with a tax levy, but we can also help you with financial issues like mortgage foreclosure, tax obligations, or small business restructuring.
-If you’re in need of legal or financial advice, contact O’Bryan Law Offices today at 502-400-4020 to see how we can help.
+We can help you stop the IRS from hitting you with a tax levy.
+Additionally, we can also help you with financial issues like mortgage foreclosure, tax obligations, or small business restructuring.
+If you’re in need of legal or financial advice, contact O’Bryan Law Offices today at 502-339-0222 to see how we can help.